 - You incurred losses as a result of your injuries.

-During your free consultation, one of our experienced Akron medical malpractice attorneys will review the details of your experience to determine if you have a valid medical malpractice claim and, if so, what steps to take to pursue fair and just compensation for your losses.
+During your free consultation, one of our experienced medical malpractice lawyers in Akron, Ohio will review the details of your experience to determine if you have a valid medical malpractice claim and, if so, what steps to take to pursue fair and just compensation for your losses.

 Medical Negligence vs. Medical Malpractice